MBL-Physiology-Bioinformatics/2021-Bioinformatics-Tutorial-Materials/phylogenetics/README.md

 mv hmm Rad51.hmm
 ```

 Next we will search the EukProt database with the Rad51 Pfam domain using `hmmsearch`.
-In order for convenience as part of this tutorial, we wrote a wrapper script to search each individual protein sequence file (there is one file per species) and combine the results.
+For convenience as part of this tutorial, we wrote a wrapper script to search each individual protein sequence file (there is one file per species) and combine the results.
 We will use that script here (it should finish the search in about 5 minutes):

 ```
 ~/2021-Bioinformatics-Tutorial-Materials/phylogenetics/wrap_hmmsearch.pl -hmm Rad51.hmm -output Rad51.fasta -target ~/data/proteins